calkan/sonic/README.md

 	Duplications and gaps are expected in BED format.
 Repeats are in RepeatMasker .out format.

+# Important things to consider when building and using SONIC files:

+Some genomes (for example, human) may have different naming standards for chromosomes.
+The UCSC version of human reference version hg19 is equivalent to GRC Build 37 (except the mitochondria), but the naming schemes are different.
+UCSC hg19 names chromosomes as chr1, chr2, etc.; where GRC Build 37 uses 1, 2, etc. Fortunately this irregularity is solved in hg38/GRCh38.
+Similarly, UCSC version of C. elegans chromosomes are named as chrI, chrII, and Wormbase version is named as I, II, etc. Same goes for mouse genome, and many others.

+When building a SONIC file, or using it with the API we provide, make sure that chromosome naming matches across all your files: reference FASTA, RepeatMasker .out, gaps, and duplications.
+Also make sure that your BAM file matches if you are using SONIC within TARDIS or VALOR, or any other tool.

 # Downloading the annotation files:

 To create a .sonic file, you need to prepare the files for reference genome annotations as follows: